innovativeenterprises/innovative-enterprises/docs/05-funding-business/05-grant-proposal-documents.md

 # Grant / Funding Proposal Outline

 ---
 ### 1. Cover Letter
 - **To:** [Name of Foundation/Granting Body, e.g., Oman Technology Fund]
-- **From:** Jumaa Salim Al Hadidi, CEO, innovative-enterprises
+- **From:** Jumaa Salim Al Hadidi, CEO, INNOVATIVE ENTERPRISES
 - **Subject:** Grant Proposal for "Sanad Hub": Digitizing SME Access to Government Services
-- **Content:** A brief introduction to innovative-enterprises as an Omani SME focused on digital transformation.
+- **Content:** A brief introduction to INNOVATIVE ENTERPRISES as an Omani SME focused on digital transformation.
 We are requesting [Amount] to accelerate the development and onboarding for our "Sanad Hub" platform, which aligns with Oman Vision 2040's goals of SME empowerment and digitalization.

 ---
 ### 2. Executive Summary (1 page)
 - **Problem:** Omani SMEs face significant friction when accessing essential government services through traditional Sanad offices, leading to wasted time and lost productivity.
 - **Solution:** Sanad Hub is a digital platform that connects SMEs with a network of vetted Sanad offices.
 It uses AI to clarify document requirements upfront and allows for competitive bidding on tasks, making the process transparent and efficient.
-- **Organization:** innovative-enterprises is an emerging leader in Oman's tech sector, specializing in AI-driven solutions.
+- **Organization:** INNOVATIVE ENTERPRISES is an emerging leader in Oman's tech sector, specializing in AI-driven solutions.
 - **Funding Request:** We are seeking OMR [Amount] to onboard 200+ Sanad offices, launch a targeted marketing campaign to SMEs, and enhance the platform's AI capabilities.
 - **Impact:** This project will directly support thousands of SMEs, increase the digital literacy of service providers, and create a more efficient digital economy in Oman.